 The Reconfigurable Telltales section is divided into the white or green telltales area on the right, and the amber or red telltales area on the left.

-DID Selectable Menu Items
+Instrument Cluster Display Selectable Menu Items

-Push and release the UP \triangle or DOWN ∇ arrow buttons until the desired Selectable Menu icon/title is highlighted in the DID.
+Push and release the up or down arrow button until the desired selectable menu icon is highlighted in the instrument cluster display.

 Speedometer